Lewisham railway station, Sydney

-Lewisham railway station is located on the Main Suburban line, serving the Sydney suburb of Lewisham.
-It is served by Sydney Trains' T2 Leppington & Inner West Line and occasional T3 Liverpool & Inner West Line services.
+Lewisham railway station is a suburban railway station located on the Main Suburban line, serving the Sydney suburb of Lewisham.
+It is served by Sydney Trains T2 Leppington & Inner West Line and T3 Liverpool & Inner West Line services.

 History

 Lewisham station opened in 1886.
 The Main Suburban line through Lewisham was quadruplicated in 1892, and sextuplicated in 1927 in association with electrification works.

 As part of the 1892 work, the northern side platform was converted to an island platform and a new platform constructed on the most northern line.
 The former was trimmed back to a single platform, and the latter demolished as part of the 1927 works.
 In September 1990, Lewisham closed for three months as the first station that CityRail upgraded.

 An easy access upgrade to the station will commence in 2024.